Video content is powerful.

 Hone in on Your Target Audience

-In this section, Google AdWords gives you plenty of options to find your perfect target market.
+In this section, Google Ads gives you plenty of options to find your perfect target market.
 It’s well-worth exploring them and being as specific as possible.

 Step 5: Select Where You Want Your Ads to Show